 Then he gives a bit of his philosophy which still holds true today:

-It would not be until 1973 when the existing structure was built with funding from the Friends, to house the facility.
+It would not be until 1973 when the existing structure was built with help from the Friends funding of materials to house the facility.

 At year end, Friends membership totaled 165.
-One noted member who had passed away was Gertude Cram.
+One noted member who had passed away was Gertrude Cram.
 (2)

 (2).
 Friends of the Wild Flower Garden Secretary’s Report - 1961